orfeio/orfeio/git.md

 - A device running macOS, WSL, or Linux.
 - A software project stored in a folder locally on the device.
 - An account on [GitHub](https://github.com).
+- A new, empty, private repository in your personal GitHub account.
 - Access to [an HPC environment](/condarc.html).

 Paste each of the following commands into the Terminal app on your device.

 { .note }
 The example prefix `cd ~/Downloads/software-project` for example commands may be omitted if the Terminal is already open to your software project's folder.
 You can check by examining the output of the command `pwd`.

+{: .warning }
+By default, Git is not designed to support the tracking of large files, and is of limited utility if those files are binary or do not change often.

 ## Local Git